 - Developmental Verbal Dyspraxia (particularly in the UK)

-They also concisely outlined the hallmarks of this condition as described by ASHA in 2007:
+They also concisely outlined the hallmarks of this condition as described by ASHA's 2007 policy on CAS:

 - inconsistency in the speech errors observed